MetalHead1986/MyDocs/Creating textual content.md

 These guides contain key rules for grammar, word choice, punctuation, and text formatting.
 Following these rules is essential to keeping your documentation user-friendly and comprehensible.

->:memo: **Remember:** No style guide has all the answers for you.
+>:memo: **Remember**<br>No style guide has all the answers for you.
 Don't treat a style guide as a solution to any issue—use your common sense or consult your colleagues.<br>
 Moreover, different languages have their own sets of rules, so remember that the style guides mentioned here are applicable only to documentation in English.

 >:warning: Trying to combine several guides into a single "perfect" one may result in a Frankenstein's text.
 It's better to adhere to a single style guide at least within the same document.
 The only reason for you to consult another style guide is when you can't find a decent solution to your issue.